blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

 These features are planned for v5 but have not yet been implemented.

 ### Content Writers
-The Content Writers continue to gain more style options to enhance user control over the pretty-printing of RDF documments.
+The Content Writers continue to gain more style options to enhance user control over the pretty-printing of RDF documents.

 The ability to serialize collections has been noted as a requested feature and is planned to be included as part of the updates to Content Writers.